-What else do I need to know about stitch removal?
+What do I need to know about stitches removal?

 - Protect your wound.
 Your wound can swell, bleed, or split open if it is stretched or bumped.
 You may need to wear a bandage that supports your wound until it is completely healed.